-At GBM Law, our team understands how much is at stake when you are seriously injured.
+At GB Law, our team understands how much is at stake when you are seriously injured.
 Our Columbus personal injury lawyers are serious about recovering maximum damages for our clients, and getting them full and fair compensation for medical care, lost wages, and pain and suffering.
 If you would like to know more about your legal rights following a truck accident, we are here to offer guidance, assistance, and award-winning legal representation, with no fees unless we win your case.

 When is the Driver Responsible For a Truck Accident?

 As the operator of a large commercial vehicle, the truck driver is responsible for all aspects of safely completing a trip.
 This requires detailed inspections, trip planning, and constant monitoring of vehicle speeds, other traffic, and road conditions.